abhiseksarkar2001/language_detector/Links and File Structure.md

 ---
 # 📂 Links and File Structure
+---

+All the necessary files are in this drive folder: [Folder on Google Drive](https://drive.google.com/drive/folders/16ip4UIeyYDASWML2Vd4DQlxEbhtD8NcV?usp=sharing)

 ## 📁 Folder Structure Overview

-All relevant files and folders are organized in the Google Document titled **“Links and File Structure”**, which contains direct access to the necessary resources.
+All relevant files and folders are organized in the Google Document titled **"Links and File Structure"**, which contains direct access to the necessary resources.

 ---